7 Fantastic Small Business Saturday Ideas for 2020

 4. Hold a contest

 You can announce the contest on social media and encourage customers to participate.
-You should also include a description of the prize as incentive.
+You should also include a description of the prize as an incentive.

 5. Partner with your next-door neighbor